 On the other hand, Danvers and J.J.
 Jameson’s fights about the editorial line of Woman magazine kept worsening.
 Carol stuck to her guns, but the writing was on the wall.

 During this general time frame, Ms. Marvel also worked with Jewel (Jessica Jones) on minor, unchronicled cases.

 Ms. Marvel continued to help the Avengers.
-She participated to the following encounters :
+She participated in the following encounters :

 - Repelling Doctor Spectrum (Joe Ledger)’s power gem after it possessed the Wasp (Janet van Dyne).

-When Doctor Strange and Clea were attacked by the Silver Dagger, both Spider-Man (Peter Parker) and Ms. Marvel responded.
+When Doctor Strange and Clea were attacked by the Silver Dagger (Isaiah Curwen), both Spider-Man (Peter Parker) and Ms. Marvel responded.
 They accompanied the good doctor to New Orleans, where he allied with voodoo queen Marie Laveau.

 Though they couldn’t do much against mystically invulnerable enemies, they helped Strange and Laveau defeat the Dagger.